-The non-call 10 notes will bear interest during the Non-Call 10 Notes Floating Rate Period at the Three-Month LIBOR Rate plus basis points (%), reset quarterly.
-Subject to our right to defer interest payments as described below, interest on the non-call 10 notes will be payable quarterly in arrears on , and of each year beginning on , 20 .
-Each of such interest payment dates is also referred to herein as a "Non-Call 10 Notes LIBOR Rate Reset Date."
-The amount of interest payable for any quarterly interest accrual period during the Non-Call 10 Notes Floating Rate Period will be computed on the basis of the actual number of days elapsed during that quarterly interest period (determined by including the first day of the interest period and excluding the last day) divided by 360.
+The notes will bear interest during the Floating Rate Period at the Three-Month LIBOR Rate plus basis points (%), reset quarterly.
+Subject to our right to defer interest payments as described below, interest on the notes will be payable quarterly in arrears on , and of each year beginning on , 20 .
+Each of such interest payment dates is also referred to herein as a "LIBOR Rate Reset Date," except that the first LIBOR Rate Reset Date will occur on , 20 .
+The amount of interest payable for any quarterly interest accrual period during the Floating Rate Period will be computed on the basis of the actual number of days elapsed during that quarterly interest period (determined by including the first day of the interest period and excluding the last day) divided by 360.